Taking the Guesswork Out of Conference Management: Investing in a PCO

 Related blog: Collaborate and Create: Networking Ideas for Conferences

 Once again, association executives may have neither the time nor the experience to tackle such concepts of event and congress management.
 Should they fail to secure the best deal (while not sacrificing quality), a tight budget may soon be overdrawn.
-Professional Conference Organisers are likely to already be familiar with the most popular services and they can then negotiate with these firms directly.
+Professional Conference Organisers are likely to be already familiar with the most popular services, and they can then negotiate with these firms directly.

 Marketing and Promotions

-While some organisations choose to utilise a back-office team for event PR needs, conference management and event marketing can be slightly different from a normal campaign due to its time constraints and the necessity to deal with multiple third-party stakeholders.
-The PCO can take the pressure off of this team; allowing them to address their core competencies.
-We should not fail to mention here that budgeting such a campaign correctly can have a massive impact upon the ultimate ROI of the conference itself.
+While some organisations choose to utilise a back-office team for event PR needs, conference management and event marketing can be slightly different from a regular campaign due to its time constraints and the necessity to deal with multiple third-party stakeholders.
+The Core PCO can take the pressure off of this team; allowing them to address their core competencies.
+We should not fail to mention here that budgeting such a campaign correctly can have a massive impact on the ultimate ROI of the conference itself.

 Related blog: Keeping attendance levels at your event – 6 key steps to successfully market your event

 There are many times when an organisation will have to take into account any ramifications regarding taxation associated with revenue generation.
 The laws here can be quite muddled, and these will depend upon various factors.
 One error during this process can lead to costly penalties in the future (and a potentially damaged reputation if such mistakes go public).
 The PCO is an expert in this field and also often works together with local consultants.
 Thus, the organisation can rest assured that they are following all applicable rules and regulations.